lizmat/PackUnpack/README.md

 # PackUnpack

+** Please note that this module has been superseded by P5pack on CPAN **

 An attempt at implementing Perl 5's pack/unpack functionality efficiently in Perl 6, if for no other reason we're going to need it to support "use v5".